-What is it: Youre the guy (or gal) who saves the world (galaxy, reality, whatever) all by yourself.
-It doesnt matter if you came from humble beginnings or if youre a grizzled war hero; you are humanity's one and only hope, and the only person with the skills to stop whatever impending doom is coming to your home.
-Sure, it would make more logical sense that mankind's military leaders would put their effort into the abilities of their vast armies, but whatever.
+What is it: You're the guy or gal who saves the world (galaxy, reality, whatever) all by yourself.
+It doesn't matter if you're a grizzled war hero or derive from lowly beginnings; you’re humanity's one and only hope, not to mention the only person with the skills to stop whatever impending doom threatens to wipe out humanity this time around.
+Granted, it would make more logical sense if mankind's military leaders were to focus their efforts on building an international military coalition, but then who would massage your protagonist’s inflated ego?
 They'll let you take the glory instead, thank you very much.

 Everyone has regenerating health

 What is it: Regenerating health has become the shooter staple for bringing the hero back from the brink of death.
-Forget medical first-aid packs, the best way to heal from a bullet wound is to sit behind cover, take a deep breath, and wait till all that red jelly fades from your vision.
+Forget medical first-aid packs or portable defibrillators, the best way to recover from a bullet wound is to sit behind cover, take a deep breath, and wait till all that red jelly fades miraculously from your vision.

 The world is full of chest high walls

-What is it: When there are hundreds of bullets and a half-dozen explosions surrounding you at any given time, it might be a good idea to hide behind something and avoid taking a chunk of searing hot metal to the cranium.
-In shooters, we've gotten used to jumping behind cement blocks and sheets of metal in a firefight, especially those conveniently placed chest-high walls sprinkling the environment.
-With these pieces of cover comes the ability to lean up against them, pop up to fire, and move from one spot to the next.
+What is it: When there are hundreds of bullets and a half-dozen explosions surrounding you at any given time, it might be a good idea to hide behind something and avoid taking a chunk of searing hot lead to the cranium.
+In shooters, players have gotten used to jumping behind cement blocks and sheets of metal in a firefight, especially those which are conveniently sized to perfectly protect them from any oncoming shrapnel.

 Gratuitous turret sequences

 What is it: Get ready!
 A massive wave of enemy troops is encroaching on your position!
 There's absolutely no way you could handle dozens of enemies with only your rifle and a few grenades... but wait!
 There's a turret nearby that's conveniently facing the direction of the attack.
 Hop on and mow down anything that wanders into your wide-open firing lane with unlimited ammo and incredible firepower.